| WE

 and thus goods in these materials made only a small proportion of

+the output.
 Use of the spinning wheel and hand loom restricted the production

 capacity of the industry, but a number of incremental advances increased